plausible/website/_posts/2020-12-03-how-to-track-identify-and-fix-404-error-pages-on-your-website.md

 * Get an easy overview of which 404 pages are accessed by your visitors
 * See where visitors find broken links to your 404 error pages
 * Then you can manually fix broken links and redirect error pages

-This is a very efficient method of tracking 404 errors as the error URLs are displayed directly in your web analytics dashboard.

-Plausible Analytics ranks the individual 404 errors according to the number of times it has occurred to real visitors (and not bots).

-Plausible Analytics discovers 404s resulting from internal links and broken links around the web.
-It gives you the source of where visitors find the particular dead link.

 If you want to track and identify 404 error pages on your site, here's what you need to do to set it up on Plausible Analytics.